hissssst/pathex/README.md

 By the way

-* If you have any suggestions or wan't to change something in this library don't hesitate to open an issue
+* If you have any suggestions or want to change something in this library don't hesitate to open an issue
 * If you have any whitepapers about functional lenses, you can add them in a PR to the bottom of this readme